Cosmic Queries – Dimensional Leaking

 If there really is life under the water of Europa or one of the other moons,

-will there be any way for us to observe it without possible cross-contamination?
+will there be any way for us to observe it without possible cross-contamination.

+Yes.
 Yes, yes, yes, yes.

-Well, we did a whole episode on the Europa Clipper mission.
+You probably have more about this than I do.
+Well, we did a whole episode on the European Clipper mission.

+Right, so NASA.
 It's in our archives.

-Check Check it out.
+Check it out.
+Yeah.

 And its primary goal is to make sure that cross-contamination does not happen.
+By saving us from thallows.

 For example, there's a very famous short story, award-winning short story written by physicist David Brin called The Giving Plague, where we bring back a pathogen from Mars.

-About the Giving Tree by
+About the giving tree by

 Shell Silverstein.
+By Shell Silverstein.

+Right.
 Different books.

 We want to make sure that their orbits are solid, that they have enough boosting situation.